-Target Bonus: Each Named Executive Officer is assigned an annual Target Bonus, computed by multiplying each executive's base salary times his or her Target Bonus Percentage.
-Executive Incentive Plan participant performance-based annual cash bonuses are capped at a maximum of two times the Target Bonus, subject to the availability of such amount under the total Bonus Pool.
+Target Bonus: Each NEO is assigned an annual Target Bonus, computed by multiplying each executive's base salary times his or her Target Bonus Percentage.
+EIP participant performance-based annual cash bonuses are capped at a maximum of two times the Target Bonus, and are subject to the availability of such amount under the total Bonus Pool.

 Target Bonus Percentages are determined based on competitive market data, internal equity considerations, and the degree of difficulty associated with achieving performance levels.
-Each factor is evaluated by the Compensation Committee based on data and input provided by management and Farient.
-No change was made to the Target Bonus Percentages in 2009 for any of the Named Executive Officers.
-The Compensation Committee believes that the 2009 Target Bonus Percentages are appropriate for each Named Executive Officer based upon his or her position within the Company, level of responsibility and performance objectives.
+Each factor is evaluated by the Compensation Committee based on data and input provided by management and the independent compensation consultant.
+In 2010 Mr. Andreson's target bonus was increased from 75% to 125% of salary based on the competitive data on total compensation provided by the compensation consultant.
+No other changes were made to the 2010 Target Bonus Percentages from their 2009 levels.
+The Compensation Committee believes that the 2010 Target Bonus Percentages are appropriate for each NEO based upon his or her position within the Company, level of responsibility and performance objectives.

-Target Bonus Percentages for the CEO and other Named Executive Officers during 2008 and 2009 were as follows:
+Target Bonus Percentages for the CEO and other NEOs during 2009 and 2010 were as follows:

-Executive 2008 and 2009 Target Bonus as a Percent of Base Salary
+Executive Percent of Base Salary Percent of Base Salary

-Kevin Fairbairn 200%
+Kevin Fairbairn 200% 200%

-Jeffrey Andreson 75%
+Jeffrey Andreson 75% 125%

-Michael Barnes 75%
+Luke Marusiak(1) 75%

-Kimberly Burk 50%

-Joseph Pietras 75%
+Joseph Pietras 75% 75%

-Michael Russak 75%
+Michael Russak 75% 75%